Social WorkSchool of Social Sciences, Education and Social Work | PhD

-  For full-time study and application for an studentship/award - awards are only available to full time students.
+For full-time study and application for a scholarship/award; please be aware that awards are only available to full time students.
 Candidates wishing to apply for scholarships available within the School must apply for full-time study at the same time.
-Discover our current studentships and closing dates on the School's Scholarships web page: http://www.qub.ac.uk/schools/ssesw/Study/Scholarships
+Available scholarships and closing dates are detailed on the 'Find a PhD' page: https://www.qub.ac.uk/Study/PostgraduateStudy/Postgraduate-research/

 Assessment processes for the Research Degree differ from taught degrees.
 Students will be expected to present drafts of their work at regular intervals to their supervisor who will provide written and oral feedback.